 With success with internal modeling, USF recognized the power in data to uncover student population behaviors and trends.
-To expand its initiatives and boost its retention rates, the university turned to higher education thought leaders, Civitas Learning, in 2014 to deploy a predictive analytics platform to generate predictors of persistence for all students.
+To expand its initiatives and boost its retention rates, the university turned to higher education thought leader, Civitas Learning, in 2014 to deploy a predictive analytics platform to generate predictors of persistence for all students.

 This innovative predictive analytics modeling software analyzed real-time individual student data—including grades, class participation, absenteeism, etc.—fed from both the university’s student information and learning management systems to pinpoint students facing challenges so that the university could take action to support them so they remain on a successful path.